ajayarunachalam/RegressorMetricGraphPlot/README.md

     $ python setup.py install

 ## Notebook
+    !pip install regressormetricgraphplot & import as ```from regressormetricgraphplot import *```

+         OR

     !git clone https://github.com/ajayarunachalam/RegressorMetricGraphPlot.git
     cd RegressorMetricGraphPlot/

-    Just replace the line 'from CompareModels import *' with 'from regressormetricgraphplot import CompareModels' Follow the rest as demonstrated in the demo example [here] -- (https://github.com/ajayarunachalam/RegressorMetricGraphPlot/blob/main/regressormetricgraphplot/demo.ipynb)
+    Just replace the line 'from CompareModels import *' with 'from regressioncomparemetricplot import CompareModels' Follow the rest as demonstrated in the demo example [here] -- (https://github.com/ajayarunachalam/RegressorMetricGraphPlot/blob/main/regressormetricgraphplot/demo.ipynb)

 ## Installation with Anaconda